What are collective nouns and are they singular or plural?

 Singular means one.
 Plural means more than one.

-What do you think?
-Are these guys singular or plural?
+Do you think that collective nouns should be singular or plural?
 (It's important to know this so that you can have the proper subject verb agreement.)

 I'll give you a hint.
 They name many things that come together to act as one group.